Biometris/statgenSTA/cran-comments.md

-## Release with many extensions to plot functions, and some bug fixes.
+## Release with extra options in some of the plot functions and a partial rewrite of the vignette using a different data set.

 ----

 ## Test environments

-* local Windows 10 install, R 4.0.2
+* local Windows 10 install, R 4.0.3
 * Ubuntu (on github actions, devel and release)
 * macOS (on github actions, release)
 * R-hub (devel and release)